Binta Masi Garba

-Binta Masi Garba (born 17 April 1967) is a Nigerian politician, businesswoman and administrator, serving as the Senator of Adamawa North Senatorial District of Adamawa State since 2015.
-She served as Chairperson, Adamawa State chapter of All Progressives Congress and she is the first female State Chairperson of a registered major political party in Nigeria.
+Binta Masi Garba (born 17 April 1967) is a Nigerian politician, businesswoman, a philanthropist, a gender equity advocate and administrator, serving as the Senator of Adamawa North Senatorial District of Adamawa State since 2015.
+She served as Chairperson, Adamawa State chapter of All Progressives Congress and she is the first female State Chairperson of a registered major political party in Nigeria (the All Progressives Congress, Adamawa State Chapter).

 Binta served the Federal House of Representatives three times, from 1999 to 2011.
-She is the first politician to represent two different Federal in 2009, she was elected as the first Vice President of Commonwealth Women Parliamentarians (CWP) under Commonwealth Parliamentary Association (CPA) in Cameroon.
+She is the first politician to represent two different Federal constituencies of two different states: (1999-2007, Kaduna South, Kaduna State and 2007-2011, Madagali/Michika, Adamawa State), Binta was the only female delegate from Adamawa State to the National Conference in 2014.
+She was elected as the first Vice President of Commonwealth Women Parliamentarians (CWP) under Commonwealth Parliamentary Association (CPA) in Cameroon.
 She is the only female Senator-Elect in all the 19 Northern States of Nigeria in 2015 elections.
 She was also, the only female delegate from Adamawa State to the National Conference in Abuja.

 Early life and education

-Binta Masi Garba was born in Kaduna Army Barracks to a Muslim parents.
+Binta Masi Garba was born on 17 April 1967 in Kaduna Army Barracks to Muslim parents.
 Her parents are Kamwe from Bazza, Michika Local Government Area of Adamawa State.
 She is the second child of her parents, thus she was named Masi according to Kamwe traditional naming convention.
 Her father, Corporal Tumba Garba, was an army officer and driver.
 He had driven several prominent military figures, including Muhammadu Buhari, Sani Abacha, Ibrahim Babangida, Olusegun Obasanjo and Murtala Muhammad.
 He grew up in a Christian family but converted to Islam later in life.
 At an early age, she converted to Christianity which angered her father who, according to her, "burnt everything I had".
 However, he later came to accept her decision.

 Between 1975 and 1981, she attended Army Children School, New Cantonment D, Hayin Banki, Kaduna.
 From there she proceeded for her Secondary School Education and obtained her (GCE/WAEC ‘O’ Level) in Government Day School, Kurmin Mashi, Kaduna South, Kaduna, between 1981 and 1987.
 She attended Kaduna Polytechnic and obtained Ordinary National Diploma (OND Marketing, 1990) and Higher National Diploma (HND Marketing, 1997).
 In 2004, she went to Harvard Kennedy School of Government - Harvard University (Public Financial Management).
 She holds two Diplomas in Theology from the Bible School of Church Growth and Practical Ministry, and Matthew Owujaye's Ministry, Kaduna.
 She is a recipient of an Honorary Doctorate Degree in Theology from Smith Christian University, Miami, Florida.